Application of a small oscillating magnetic field to reveal the peak effect in the resistivity of Nb3Sn: CONCLUSION

-\section{Conclusion}
+\section{CONCLUSION}

-We have reported on the, to the best of our knowledge, first observation of the manifestation of the peak effect in resistivity data that is induced by the continuous application of an external oscillating magnetic field $h_{ac} \parallel H$.
-No corresponding signature appears in the $R(T)$ data of the Nb$_3$Sn crystal that were taken without such a shaking magnetic field. \\ We have studied the dependence of this effect on the transport current, the shaking frequency $f$ and the amplitude $h_{ac}$ of the oscillating magnetic field.
+We have reported on the observation of the manifestation of the peak effect in resistivity data that is induced by the continuous application of an external oscillating magnetic field $h_{ac} \parallel H$.
+No corresponding signature appears in the $R(T)$ data of the Nb$_3$Sn crystal that were taken without such a shaking magnetic field.\\ We have studied the dependence of this effect on the transport current, the shaking frequency $f$, and the amplitude $h_{ac}$ of the oscillating magnetic field.
 The amplitude $h_{ac}$ that has been necessary to unveil the peak effect is an order of magnitude larger than what has been predicted to bring the vortex system to an equilibrium.
-These resistivity measurements, combined with a small oscillating magnetic field, allowed us to detect the signature of the peak effect also in the high temperature part of the magnetic phase diagram of Nb$_3$Sn where dc magnetization data were not accurate enough.
-Therefore we believe that such resistivity measurements, in combination with an oscillating magnetic field, may turn out to be a versatile tool not only for the investigation of the peak effect, but also for studying other effects where the pinning of magnetic flux lines plays a certain role. \\ \\ This work was supported by the Schweizerische Nationalfonds zur F\"{o}rderung der Wissenschaftlichen Forschung, Grants No. $20-111653$ and $20-119793$.
+These resistivity measurements, combined with a small oscillating magnetic field, allowed us to detect the signature of the peak effect also in the high-temperature part of the magnetic phase diagram of Nb$_3$Sn where dc magnetization data were not accurate enough.
+Therefore we believe that such resistivity measurements, in combination with an oscillating magnetic field, may turn out to be a versatile tool not only for the investigation of the peak effect but also for studying other effects where the pinning of magnetic flux lines plays a certain role.\\